So how do you get tickets to see the famous Lipizzaner horses in action at Vienna’s Spanish Riding School?

 (Booking service provided by Tiqets.com*, who I am an affiliate of)

-In 2023, for example, the standard training took a break for about six weeks from the end of June to early August.
+The horses don’t appear every day and not all year round: they may be on a deserved summer holiday.
+In a typical year, for example, the standard training takes a break for about five weeks from the end of June to early August.

 If you buy a ticket on the day from the Spanish Riding School, note that some periods get rather busy and the school has limits on the maximum number of people who can watch.
+So advance booking* makes sense.

 Spanish Riding School tours

-(Get a bit closer to the horses; photo taken with kind permission of the SRS during a press tour)
+(Get a bit closer to the horses; photo also taken with kind permission of the SRS during a press tour)

 An English-language tour offers another chance for a suitably equestrian Viennese experience.
-At the time of writing, the school offers two alternatives:
+At the time of writing, the school offers two main alternatives:

 Spanish Riding School performances